Using Pen Name/Pseudonym for Amazon Self-publishing

 Avoid getting into controversy

 Many authors writing and publishing books on controversial topics like religion or politics.
 In such instances, how readers would react to the author’s views cannot be anticipated.
 If the readers don’t like the content of your book, they may send hate emails and, in some extreme cases, life threats.
-If there is even a percent chance that your book can harm the sentiments of a specific section of society, it is always better to use a new identity/name; in that way, you can protect your writing career.
+If there is even a small chance that your book can harm the sentiments of a specific section of society, it is always better to use a new identity/name; in that way, you can protect your writing career.

 Real name not being apt